 It offers an online Bachelors in Business Administration (BBA) with a concentration in International Business and Economics.
 This program requires 124 credits, including 27 credits of Core BBA courses, 39 credits of the economics major, three credits Free Elective, and 55 credits General Education.
-The program is broad in topic scope, combining business and economics, as well as foreign languages, geography, political science, sociology.
+A few classes include:

 University of West Georgia